NAKAMURA GANJIRÔ II

 Career:

-December 1906: he makes his first stage appearance, in Kyôto at the Minamiza, playing under his real name.
+December 1906: he made his first stage appearance, in Kyôto at the Minamiza, performing under his real name.

-November 1910: Hayashi Yukio takes the name of Nakamura Senjaku I in Ôsaka at the Naka no Shibai, playing the roles of Kingoza and Shigezô in the dramas "Narihira Azuma Kudari" and "Ranpei Monogurui".
+November 1910: he received the name of Nakamura Senjaku I in Ôsaka at the Naka no Shibai, playing the roles of Kingoza and Shigezô in "Narihira Azuma Kudari" and "Ranpei Monogurui".

-March 1934: "Ôishi Saigo no Ichinichi", the tenth and last play of Mayama Seika's cycle "Genroku Chûshingura" is staged for the first time in Ôsaka and in Kyôto, at the Naniwaza from the 3rd to 16th of March [casting] and at the Minamiza from the 17th to the 27th of March [casting]; Senjaku plays the role of Isogai Jûrôzaemon.
+March 1934: "Ôishi Saigo no Ichinichi", the tenth and last play of Mayama Seika's cycle "Genroku Chûshingura" was staged for the first time in Ôsaka and in Kyôto, at the Naniwaza from the 3rd to 16th of March [casting] and at the Minamiza from the 17th to the 27th of March [casting]; Senjaku played the role of Isogai Jûrôzaemon.

-1 February 1935: his father Nakamura Ganjirô I dies.
+1 February 1935: his father Nakamura Ganjirô I died.

-October 1941: Nakamura Senjaku I takes the name of Nakamura Kanjaku IV in Ôsaka at the Kadoza; his son, who makes his first stage appearance, takes the name of Nakamura Senjaku II.
-The new Kanjaku plays the role of Miuranosuke in the drama "Kamakura Sandaiki"; the roles of Princess Toki and Sasaki Takatsuna are played by Bandô Tsurunosuke III and Jitsukawa Enjaku II.
+October 1941: Nakamura Senjaku I took the name of Nakamura Kanjaku IV in Ôsaka at the Kadoza; his son, who made his first stage appearance, received the name of Nakamura Senjaku II; the new Kanjaku played the role of Miuranosuke in the drama "Kamakura Sandaiki"; the roles of Princess Toki and Sasaki Takatsuna were played by Bandô Tsurunosuke III and Jitsukawa Enjaku II.

-March 1945: Kanjaku's family house in the district of Tamaya-chô is destroyed during the terrible air raid conducted by the US army on the city of Ôsaka.
+March 1945: Kanjaku's family house in the district of Tamaya-chô was destroyed during the terrible air raid conducted by the US army on the city of Ôsaka.

 February 1947: Nakamura Ganjirô II celebrated his shûmei in Kyôto at the Minamiza, playing the roles of Jitsukawa Ganjirô (later Nakamura Ganjirô), Chôkichi/Ohan, Otoku and Kamiya Jihê in "Nakamura Ganjirô", "Katsuragawa", "Domo Mata" and "Ten no Amijima".